What Is a Liver Biopsy?

 • Liver transplantation (to rule out rejection or infection)

-It is vital to compile a list of your current medications, and review them with your health care provider prior to the biopsy.
+It is vital to compile a list of your current medications, and review them with your health care provider prior to a liver biopsy.
 Include all over-the-counter medications, herbs, and vitamins.

 • Aspirin or aspirin-containing medications